 God concentrates on the king because they are a microcosm of the general conduct of the nation.
 And the people in the nation look to the king, and those in positions of leadership, for the conduct that they should use in their lives.

-Let's turn to Isaiah 59.
-I'll give you one more bad example.
+Let us turn to Isaiah 59.
+I will give you one more bad example.
 Isaiah and Amos lived pretty close to one another, but Amos came before Isaiah by about twenty years.
 And Amos prophesied to the northern ten tribes whereas Isaiah prophesied to Judah.
 Isaiah began his prophesies about twenty years after Amos was done.
-In Isaiah 59:1-8,

-Isaiah 59:1-8 Behold, the LORD's hand is not shortened, that it cannot save; neither is his ear heavy, that it cannot hear: But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear.
-For your hands are defiled with blood, and your fingers with iniquity; your lips have spoken lies, your tongue has muttered perverseness.
-None calls for justice, nor any pleads for truth: they trust in vanity, and speak lies; they conceive mischief, and bring forth iniquity.
-They hatch cockatrice' eggs, and weave the spider's web: he that eats of their eggs dies, and that which is crushed breaks out into a viper.
-Their webs shall not become garments, neither shall they cover themselves with their works: their works are works of iniquity, and the acts of violence is in their hands.
-Their feet run to evil, and they make hast to shed innocent blood: their thoughts are thoughts of iniquity; wasting and destruction are in their paths.
-The way of peace they know not; and there is no judgment in their goings: they have made them crooked paths: whosoever goes therein shall not know peace.
+Isaiah 59:1-8 Behold, the LORD's hand is not shortened, that it cannot save; neither is His ear heavy, that it cannot hear.
+But your iniquities have separated you from your God; and your sins have hidden His face from you, that He will not hear.
+For your hands are defiled with blood, and your fingers with iniquity; your lips have spoken lies, your tongue has muttered perversity.
+No one calls for justice, nor does any plead for truth.
+They trust in empty words and speak lies; they conceive evil and bring forth iniquity.
+They hatch vipers' eggs and weave the spider's web; he who eats of their eggs dies, and from that which is crushed a viper breaks out.
+Their webs will not become garments, nor will they cover themselves with their works; their works are works of iniquity, and the act of violence is in their hands.
+Their feet run to evil, and they make haste to shed innocent blood; their thoughts are thoughts of iniquity; wasting and destruction are in their paths.
+The way of peace they have not known, and there is no justice in their ways; they have made themselves crooked paths; whoever takes that way shall not know peace.